Multi-Statement Table Valued Function in SQL Server

 What are the differences between Inline and multi-statement Table-valued function?

-- In an Inline Table Valued Function, the returns clause cannot contain the structure of the table that the function is going to return whereas in multi-statement table valued function we can define the structure of the table that the function is going to return.
+- In an Inline Table-Valued Function, the returns clause cannot contain the structure of the table that the function is going to return whereas in the multi-statement table-valued function we can define the structure of the table that the function is going to return.

-- Inline table-valued functions are better for performance than multi-statement table valued function.
-So, if the given task can be achieved using an inline table-valued function, then it always preferred to use Inline Table-valued Function over the multi-statement table valued function.
+- Inline table-valued functions are better for performance than the multi-statement table-valued function.
+So, if the given task can be achieved using an inline table-valued function, then it always preferred to use Inline Table-valued Function over the multi-statement table-valued function.